 What Is Hard Water?

-Learn about hard water and how it affects you.
+What causes hard water and how it affects you.

 Hard water occurs naturally.
 As water travels through the ground, it comes in contact with and picks up minerals such as calcium and magnesium.
 These two minerals dissolved in water make it hard.
 Water hardness levels are measured in grains per gallon or parts per million (PPM).
 If your water measures as little as one grain per gallon of hardness, you have hard water.
 The more grains per gallon of hardness, the harder the water.